yazonnile/svelidation/readme.md

   - `2`: allow input events after first form validation

 #### Example #1
-Inputs will remove errors on focus and validate value on blur only after first form validation
+Inputs will remove errors on focus and validate value on blur only after first form validation.
+Form `reset` has no effect to errors
 ```js
 new Svelidation({
   validateOn: ['blur'],